Self-led Projects

 What can you apply for

-You can apply for a wide variety of projects tailored to your specific needs as a playwright.
-Past projects have included learning a new skill, traveling or touring as part of research for a new play, spending time with a professional in another field, working with a dramaturg, or collaborating with a director and actors.
-We encourage diverse approaches, whether your project focuses on developing your craft, creating live performance, or exploring new creative directions.
+You can apply for a wide variety of projects tailored to your specific needs.
+Past projects have included skills development, travelling or touring as part of research for a new play, spending time with a professional in another field, working with a dramaturg, or collaborating with a director and actors.
+We welcome diverse approaches, whether your project focuses on developing your craft, creative live performance or exploring new creative directions.

-Playwrights and all collaborators will be paid £175 per day for their work.
-For UK travel, our per diem rate is £32.51 per day.
-Be sure to include venue hire in your budget, as spaces may not always be available in-kind.
-For dramaturg sessions, budget £175 for a standard 2-hour session, including preparation time.
+Playwrights and all collaborators will be paid £180 per day for their work.
+For UK travel, our per diem rate is £34.13 per day.

 All projects will receive organisational support from Playwrights’ Studio.
 This includes project management, contracting collaborators, budget management, scheduling, booking of spaces, travel arrangement, booking of course, facilitating introductions and advice.

-If you need assistance with your budget or have any questions before applying, please contact Amy McKenzie at amy@playwrightsstudio.co.uk.
+If you need assistance with your budget or have any questions before applying, please contact Geri Lang at geri@playwrightsstudio.co.uk or Arron Greechan at arron@playwrightsstudio.co.uk

-Plays that have already been produced or received significant script development elsewhere
+plays that have already been produced or received script development elsewhere

-In practice this means that if you are applying solely for money to pay yourself to begin to write a play, you may find our Play Development Bursaries a better fit.
+If you are applying solely for money to pay yourself to begin writing a play, you may find our Play Development Bursaries a better fit.

 Key dates

-You will be able to set specific dates for your project and the rate at which your work progresses.
-We ask that writers apply only if they anticipate being able to complete the projects within one calendar year.
+You will be able to set specific dates for your project and the rate at which your project progresses.
+We ask that writers apply only if they anticipate being able to complete the projects within 12 months.

-Self-Led Project writers will be invited to the Playwright Introduction Day, taking place on Friday 31st January 2025 (though attendance is not mandatory for this support).
-Case Study Sessions happen around once a month from February to September.
+Self-Led Project writers will be invited to the Playwright Introduction Day in January 2026 (though attendance is not mandatory).

 Eligibility